Uprightbalance/highly-available-webapp-terraform/README.md

 This project provisions a highly available web application environment on AWS using Terraform.

-It is designed to demonstrate practical cloud infrastructure engineering concepts such as:
+It's designed to demonstrate practical cloud infrastructure engineering concepts such as:

 - multi-AZ networking
 - public/private subnet architecture